virtual team building activities

 3. Pictionary

-Pictionary is a popular activity among team building events in Melbourne because it can develop creativity and get the most out of your teammates.
+Pictionary is a popular activity among remote team building events in Melbourne because it can develop creativity and get the most out of your teammates.
 Members will draw based on the word provided.
 No letters, gestures, numbers, or verbal cues should be used in playing this game.
 Teams only need to guess the word that best corresponds to the picture being drawn by the other player.

 A virtual room like Skribbl or just a pen and paper during a conference video call is all you need for this activity.
 You could even use a random word generator to come up with the next word to draw.